Breakthrough in Cologne: Immunotherapy could stop vision loss in diabetes!

 According to the study, published in the journal JCI Insight, it appears that inflammatory reactions in the retina are largely responsible for the development of DR. Dr. Urbanus Kinuthia and his team have developed medical models in mice that simulate the effects of pericyte depletion or a lack of PDGFB.
 These interventions caused persistent inflammation and reactivity of microglial cells.
 Interestingly, targeted pharmaceutical intervention was able to reverse the damage to the retina, representing a potential paradigm shift in the treatment of DR PMC.

-Early immune modulation could thus be a load -bearing pillar in the therapy of diabetics with loss of vision.
-The aim remains the development of new treatment strategies that not only relieve the symptoms, but also slow down the progression of the disease.
-This could be particularly important for the estimated 3.5 million people in Germany who are affected by diabetes and their risk of eye damage increases due to the satisfaction of their illness.
+Early immune modulation could therefore be a mainstay in the therapy of diabetics with vision loss.
+The goal remains to develop novel treatment strategies that not only alleviate the symptoms but also slow the progression of the disease.
+This could be particularly important for the estimated 3.5 million people in Germany who are affected by diabetes and whose risk of eye damage increases as a result of their illness.

 Regular checks are essential